pfreschi/githappens/README.md

 # githappens

-My favorite candy is candy corn!
+My favorite candy is Reese's, especially the holiday ones.